Taylor Dumpson: Early life and education

 Dumpson was born in Washington D.C. and raised in the Eastern Shore of Maryland.
 Her mother is an executive vice president at the University of Maryland Eastern Shore and her father is an executive movie producer.
 Her family ties to the Eastern Shore begin in the 1800s.
 She has described the killing of Trayvon Martin as a life-changing event and a "generational moment" that inspired her to become more involved in activism during high school.
-She attended Wicomico High School, then American University for her BA in Law and Society, and completed her JD at Benjamin N. Cardozo School of Law.
+She graduated from Wicomico High School in Salisbury, Maryland; then from DC's American University with a BA in Law and Society.
+She graduated and earned her juris doctor from Benjamin N. Cardozo School of Law at Yeshiva University New York.

 At American University, she was a member of the predominantly Black sorority Alpha Kappa Alpha, and began her term as the first Black woman president of the student government on April 30, 2017.
 On May 1, bananas hung from nooses, some including notes directed at her sorority, were found on campus, and the FBI began to investigate.
 Students protested and hundreds attended a town hall meeting in response to the incident.

 Within days, Dumpson was told by the Anti-Defamation League that the neo-Nazi website The Daily Stormer run by Andrew Anglin had targeted her for a "troll storm" of cyberharassment, including by posting her picture and social media contact information.
 She has said she increased security precautions and experienced PTSD as a result of the harassment that followed.